 Debski, J* and Healy, N (2017).
 Fossil fuel divestment: Implications for the future of sustainability discourse and action within higher education.
 Conference paper at the Association of American Geographers, Boston.

-DeMasi, D* and Healy, N (2017).
+Healy, N & DeMasi, D*.
+(2017).
 The military-industrial-complex and climate change: Connecting demilitarization and decarbonization.
 AAG.
 Boston

 Healy, N. (2016).
 Divergent Perceptions of the Legitimacy of Multilateral Climate Governance – Dissent and the Third Space.
 Conference paper presented at the Association of American Geographers, San Francisco.

 Flannery, W., Healy, N. and Luna, M. (2015).
 Coastal planners’ receptivity to climate change science and policy.
 Conference paper presented at the AESOP 2015 Annual Congress, Czech Technical University, Prague, Czech Republic.

 Flannery, W., Healy, N. and Luna, M. (2015).
 Planners receptivity to coastal climate change science guidance in Massachusetts.
 Conference paper presented at the 2015 Conference of Irish Geographers, Queen's University, Belfast.

 Healy, N. and Jamal, T. (2015).
 Revisiting Edensor's enclavic to heterogeneous spaces in tourism: Towards a new hybrid framework.
 Conference paper presented at AAG 2015, Chicago, IL.